oharaandrew314/TinkerTime/README.md

 ### Requirements
 - Windows, Linux, or OSX
 - Java 7 or Better
-- An Active Internet Connection for Mod Downloads and Updates
+- An Active Internet Connection

 ### Report an Issue